GMT-458-Web-GIS/geogame-kaankaan1/README.md

 1. Open the project directory and launch the `index.html` file in any modern web browser.
 2. Interact with the map to play the game.
 The game auto-refreshes after each guess, resetting with new lines.
-3. The game ends after 3 incorrect guesses, and a message appears summarizing the player's performance.
+3. The game ends after three incorrect guesses, and a message appears summarizing the player's performance and total correct answers.

 ---

 ## Educational Value

 This game is an engaging way to explore geographical distortions caused by map projections.
 By visually comparing line lengths, players develop an intuitive understanding of how Earth's curvature impacts distance representation.